Ask & You Shall Receive #12:

 The Foundation of Worship

-There are hardly any verses in the NT concerning worship.
+There are hardly any verses in the New Testament concerning worship.
 Why is this?
-Because anything in the OT which has not been superseded by the NT just carries over intact.
+Because anything in the Old Testament which has not been superseded by the New simply carries over intact.
 So most of the Scripture references we’ll be using are from the OT.

-But all true worship, like prayer, starts with submission to the lordship of Jesus Christ — not just in our initially receiving salvation, but in our progressively becoming more and more like Jesus in our thought processes, attitudes/worldview, and behaviors.
+But all true worship, like prayer, starts with submission to the lordship of Jesus Christ — not just in our initially receiving salvation, but in our progressively becoming more and more like Jesus in our thought processes, attitudes/worldview, and behaviors (see Romans 12:2).

 That progression implies we are: